frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

 must sort out the small chunks of each state that are related to the event.
 This organization for a state machine results in **state fragmentation**.

-People mentally organize the world around logical context - logical state.
+People mentally organize the world in terms of context.
+Where am I is one key context.
+What am I supposed to be doing?
+What am I wearing?
+All of these aspects of the situation could make a difference to how I react to an event.
+These are logical states for different aspects to a situation.

 State fragmentation makes it much harder to understand what is happening in any give logical context because the logical context is exploded throughout the software, as we have just seen.
 It is, in fact, a bizarre way to structure